-They may also come in handy if you’re struggling to fit a high number of calories into your day or practice endurance activities, such as biking or hiking.
+They may also come in handy if you’re having a hard time getting a high number of calories into your day or doing endurance activities, such as biking or hiking.

 However, they shouldn’t replace your everyday meals.
 Instead, aim to eat whole, nutritious meals the majority of the time and only opt for meal replacements every once in a while.

 Making lifestyle modifications would be the best approach for sustainable, long-term weight loss.

 Aside from being convenient for when you just can’t enjoy a proper meal, meal replacement products offer multiple benefits.